redleaf2002/magic_imageloader_network/README.md

 For loading image ,it supports http, drawable, assets,video thumbnail and local file.It also supports to customize the mode of loading image.
 For network request , it provides JsonObjectRequest JsonArrayRequest StringRequest InputstreamRequest.

+## Features
+Image cache in memory and disk

 ## Usage: